QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 ## How to build bzzz
-Order the relevent parts above.
+Order the relevant parts above.

 ### Soldering
-The following outlines the order compontents should be soldered in as some compontents might be covered by others.
+The following outlines the order components should be soldered in as some components might be covered by others.

 #### Power disturbution board and ESCs
-* Solder ESCs power supply to each coner of the power disturbution board
+* Solder ESCs power supply to each corner of the power distribution board
-* Solder XT90 connector and UBEC to the center of the power disturbution board
+* Solder XT90 connector and UBEC to the center of the power distribution board
 * Cut header off the three thin wires (Close to header)
 * The black and red thin wires are the BEC outputs and aren't being used.
 Insulate them (cover any copper) and tape them to ESC

   (if you have a V2 ESC, the yellow wire isn't used either and can be insulate and taped to the ESC)

 * Solder Molex KK Terminal Contact to each of the white signal wires coming from each ESC
-* Place heat sinker on the 3 voltage output wire from ESC and temperaly solder each of the motors to an ESC (wires might need swaped to change motor spin direction)
+* Place heat sinker on the 3 voltage output wire from ESC and temporally solder each of the motors to an ESC (wires might need swapped to change motor spin direction)
 * Solder Molex KK Terminal Contact to the wires on output 1 of the UBEC

 <img width="600" src="images/Power_disturbution_board.png">